steveshogren/hugo-blog/content/post/modern-di.md

 title = "Modern Dependency Injection" date = "2016-06-11"
-Categories = ["technical skills", "architecture", "csharp", "unit-testing"]
+Categories = ["technical skills", "architecture", "csharp", "unit-testing"] Description = "Dependency Injection can be greatly simplified while retaining all of its power.
+Injection of an interface through the constructor is a common way to replace a dependency for unit-test mocking.
+Unfortunately, it is an extremely verbose pattern."
 +++

 Dependency Injection can be greatly simplified while retaining all of its power.